facebook/sapp/README.md

 ```

 You can refer to the `help` command to get more information about available
-commands in the command line interface.
+commands in the command-line interface.

 ## Terminology